Humanitarian Action (HUAC)

 Attributes: HASM Humanitarian Action Minor Skills/Method Course

 Students gain first-hand experience through placement with a relevant international organization, non-profit, media and business, or government agency focused on humanitarian crises and disaster response.
 Typically, an internship requires 10 to 15 hours per week on site.
 Other requirements include an e-portfolio containing reflections about readings, meetings with internship coordinator and peers and a final reflection paper.
 An on-site supervisor and Humanitarian Action professor evaluate student work.
 Open to juniors and seniors only, by permission of the minor director.
 Requires an overall GPA of 3.0 or higher.
-Previously HA 0298.

-HUAC 4999 Humanitarian Action Capstone 3 Credits
+HUAC 4999 Humanitarian Action Seminar 3 Credits